kimdukgyoo/kimdukgyoo.github.io/index.md

 I usually go by 'Duk,' by pronouncing 'DOOK' quickly.
 Want to enunciate my first name, 'Duk Gyoo'?  <a href="/howtopronouncemyname.mp3" target="_blank">Click to listen</a>

-## 2023 Asia-Pacific ESA Meeting in Seoul
+## Advertisement: 2023 Asia-Pacific ESA Meeting in Seoul
 - May 18--May 21, 2023
 - Wooseok Economics Hall at Seoul National University
 - <a href="https://esaseoul2023.weebly.com" target="_blank">Conference website</a>